arvinsingh/apsbali.com/posts/reconstruction-algo.md

 published: True
 ---

-In my line of work, there are moments when “good enough” simply isn't.
-When the task at hand is reconstructing a human face in three dimensions with sub‑millimetre precision, every pixel, every algorithmic decision, matters.
-For years, our team relied on a professional‑grade photogrammetry system, impressively sophisticated, but now a relic of its prime and long abandoned by its manufacturer.
-I could have treated its decline as an inconvenience.
-Instead, I treated it as an excuse to pull the machine apart conceptually and learn how it really thinks.
-That curiosity snowballed into a deep dive through the guts of computer vision where algorithms, statistical models, and mathematical optimizations weave together in a choreography that turns ordinary photographs into finely detailed 3D meshes.
+Precision matters when you’re reconstructing a human face in 3D; sub‑millimetre accuracy leaves no room for “good enough.”
+For years, we relied on a professional‑grade photogrammetry system: once cutting‑edge, now unsupported and showing its age.
+Instead of seeing that as a roadblock, I treated it as a chance to take the system apart conceptually and understand its inner logic.
+That process pulled me into the core of computer vision, where algorithms, statistical models, and mathematical optimizations work in concert to turn photographs into finely detailed 3D meshes.

-This post is the field notes from that journey: my own 23‑step, six‑phase reconstruction pipeline.
+This post is the field notes from that journey: my own 23‑step, seven‑phase reconstruction pipeline.
 Not the manufacturer's playbook, mine, rebuilt from the ground up, the way I understood it, implemented it, and made it work.

 <Image
   src="/blog/reconstruction-algo/3d-reconstructed.gif"